TeskaLabs/CatVision-Docs/get-started/api-key.md

 ## 2. Navigate to API keys

-Go to a dropdown menu at the upper right corner of the screen and click **API Keys**
+Go to a dropdown menu at the upper right corner of the screen and click **API Keys.**

 ![CatVision.io API Key Menu item](../assets/cvio_add_apikey_menu2.png)